Check out this detailed blog post about a snowmobiling experience, by Ontario's Highlans.

 Trail and Property Use Permit

 All visitors to Haliburton Forest are required to obtain a permit (daily or seasonal) prior to entering the property.
-Those failing to comply will have to face trespassing charges.
-The daily permit is valid for the day it was purchased for until midnight.
+Those failing to comply will face trespassing charges.
+The daily permit is valid for the day it was purchased for, until midnight.
+At time of purchase valid ownership and insurance per snowmobile must be presented to staff in the Main Office.
 Haliburton Forest is limiting the number of daily users on its trail system to 100.
 Therefore, daily visitors, especially on weekends, are required to reserve a space on the trails prior to arrival.
 This will ensure that visiting snowmobilers will be provided with the best possible and consistently superior snowmobiling conditions.

 Haliburton Forest offers various sizes of self catering, housekeeping cabins with T.V. and most with fireplaces, as well as two larger log cabins suitable for small groups.
 Bookings, especially for weekends, should occur well in advance.
 Check out our Accommodations page for more information.